Mowunmi10/ms-owens-infra/README.md

-# Repo to managge machine provisioning
+# Repo to manage machine provisioning